 For example, you might want to create an account for a company in Berlin that deals primarily in euros and interacts with customers in Croatia and Serbia.
 In this case, you use the Create accounts endpoint to create accounts in those countries that transact in euros.

-Conversely, you can create an account for a different Berlin-based company that interacts with North and South American firms, interchanging funds based on U.S. dollars.
-The Pismo Corporate banking APIs make this differentiation simple and efficient.
+Similarly, you can create an account for a different Berlin-based company that interacts with North and South American firms, interchanging funds based on U.S. dollars.

-The Pismo Corporate banking APIs enable granular details for accounts.
-Depending on local regulations and business rules, for example, a customer may need to store account information beyond the basic customer document number, name, phone, and address.
-For corporate applications, this information may include details such as the account manager's name, internal credit rating, relationship length, and so on.
+Depending on local regulations and business rules, a customer might need to store account information beyond the basic customer document number, name, phone, and address.
+For transaction banking applications, this information might include details such as the account manager's name, internal credit rating, relationship length, and so on.
 For this, use the custom fields available in the Create corporate account endpoint, inside the applicant object.

-If any specific validations need to be performed on those custom fields, it is possible to do so by attaching a JSON schema to the division, through the Patch division endpoint.
+If any specific validations need to be performed on those custom fields, you can do so by attaching a JSON schema to the division through the Patch division endpoint.

-For more information, jump to the Corporate banking API Reference documents, starting here:
+For more information, see Corporate banking API Reference documentation.